Innovation-to-Jobs Working Group Recommendations Released

 Speakers are the governor’s chief of staff Thomas Stith and our working group co-chairs UNC’s VP for Research & Graduate Education Chris Brown and Clay Thorp of Hatteras Venture Partners.

 If you watch through to 19:42, you’ll hear Clay mention that the working group accepted 1-page recommendations for solutions.
 Again, longtime readers won’t be surprised at the suggestion I offered — Centralized Tech Transfer Foundation for NC Public Universities and Colleges — which is closely related to a white paper we released in 2011.)
-You can download this recommendation, which includes a list of university tech transfer research foundations, by registering on our In-Depth Insights section.
+You can download this recommendation, which includes a list of university tech transfer research foundations, on our In-Depth Insights section.

 It was a real pleasure to be part of a group of colleagues who were incredibly productive, candid, and realistic.
 I look forward to my continued participation with the group (we did pledge to meet for life ) and watching the progress North Carolina makes in this area.